-It is against the law for this recipient of Federal financial assistance to discriminate on the following bases: against any individual in the United States, on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), a ge, disability, or political affiliation or belief, or against any ben eficiary of, applicant to, or participant in programs financially a ssisted under Title I of the Workforce Innovation and Opportunity Act, on the basis of the individual's citizenship status or participation in any WIOA Title I-financially assisted program or activity.
+It is against the law for this recipient of Federal financial assistance to discriminate on the following bases:

+- against any individual in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and - against any beneficiary of programs financially assisted under Title I of the Workforce Innovation and Opportunity Act (WIOA), on the basis of the beneficiary's citizenship status, or his/her participation in any WIOA Title I-financially assisted program or activity.

-The recipient must not discriminate in any of the following areas: deciding who will be admitted, or have access, to any WIOA Title I-financially assisted program or activity; providing opportunities in, or treating any person with regard to, such a program or activity; or making employment decisions in the administration of, or in connection with, such a program or activity.
+The recipient must not discriminate in any of the following areas:

+- deciding who will be admitted, or have access to, any WIOA Title I-financially assisted program or activity - providing opportunities in, or treating any person with regard to, such a program or activity; or - making employment decisions in the administration of, or in connection with, such a program or activity.